simonlindholm/decomp-permuter/README.md

 ...
 PERM_VAR(delayed)
 ```
-is a valid pattern for emitting a statement either at one point or later.
+is an alternative way of writing `PERM_ONCE`.

 ## FAQ

-**What do the scores mean?** The scores are computed by taking diffs of objdump'd .o files, and giving different penalties for lines
+**What do the scores mean?** The scores are computed by taking diffs of objdump'd .o
-that are the same/use the same instruction/are reordered/don't match at all.
-Stack positions are ignored.
-For more details, see scorer.py.
+files, and giving different penalties for lines that are the same/use the same
+instruction/are reordered/don't match at all.
+0 means the function matches fully.
+Stack positions are ignored unless --stack-diffs is passed (but beware that the
+permuter is currently quite bad at resolving stack differences).
+For more details,
-It's far from a perfect system, and should probably be tweaked to look at e.g. the register diff graph.
+see scorer.py.
+It's far from a perfect system, and should probably be tweaked to
+look at e.g. the register diff graph.

-**What sort of non-matchings are the permuter good at?** It's generally best towards the end, when mostly regalloc changes remain.
+**What sort of non-matchings are the permuter good at?** It's generally best towards
-If there are reorderings or functional changes, it's often easy to resolve those by hand, and neither the scorer nor the
+the end, when mostly regalloc changes remain.
+If there are reorderings or functional
+changes, it's often easy to resolve those by hand, and neither the scorer nor the
 randomizer tends to play well with them.

-**Should I use this instead of trying to match code by hand?** Well, the manual PERM macros might speed you up if you manage
+**Should I use this instead of trying to match code by hand?** No, but it can be a good
-to fit the permuter into your workflow.
-The random mode is however much more of a last ditch sort of thing.
+complement.
+PERM macros can be used to quickly test lots of variations of a function at
+once, in cases where there are interactions between several parts of a function.
-It often finds nonsensical permutations that happen to match regalloc very well by accident.
+The randomization mode often finds lots of nonsensical changes that improve regalloc
+"by accident"; it's up to you to pick out the ones that look sensible.
+If none do,
-Still, it's often useful in pointing out which parts of the code need to be changed to get the code nearer to matching.
+it can still be useful to know which parts of the function need to be changed to get the
+code nearer to matching.
+Having made one of the improvements, and the function can then be
+permuted again, to find further possible improvements.

 ## Helping out